lachho/blog/public/content/university/industrial-training.md

 ---
-title: "Industrial Training"
+title: "Industrial Training: Land It, Leverage It"
-summary: "How to find and make the most of your industrial training."
+summary: "How to find, secure and make the most of your industrial training."
 tags: ["university", "internship", "training"]
 ---